SoCuul/ManualVerification/README.md

 Hosting with repl.it is an alternative method to host ManualVerification.

 ### Step 1: Cloning the repo
-Click [this link](https://repl.it/github/socuul/manualverification) to create a new ManualVerification repl.it project.
+Click [this link](https://repl.it/github/socuul/manualverification) to create a new ManualVerification replit project.

 ### Step 2: Configuration
 **ENV** - Go to the sidebar and click **Secrets**.
 Create a new secret with a key of `TOKEN` and a value of your Discord bot token.